tunjos/tunjos.github.io/_posts/2021-02-25-how-to-preread-any-book-in-less-than-15-minutes.md

 2. Read the **Table of Contents**.
 This would give you an overview of the chapters and sections in a book, and subsequently, an overview of the contents of the book in terms of its ingredients.
 Most books have clear chapter and section names that concisely describe the respective underlying contents.
-However, if you find yourself not understanding the essence of any of the listed items (chapters/sections) in the Table of Contents, you can briefly read the first paragraph of that item (chapter/section).
+However, if you find yourself not understanding the essence of any of the listed items (chapters/sections) in the Table of Contents, you can briefly read the first paragraph (or the first 2-3 paragraphs) of that item (chapter/section).

 3. Read the **Introduction**.
 An introduction's purpose is to introduce you to a book and subsequently state the purpose and goals of the book.
 This would also give you some understanding of the author's writing style.